-The VTD program screened 180 Veterans for program eligibility and provided active supervision to 21 Veterans in the first three quarters of FY 2018.
-There were seven total closures with five successful graduates after a roughly 13-22 months of intensive program participation to address issues such as substance abuse, post-traumatic stress disorder, mental health issues, and traumatic brain injury.
-At the beginning of FY 2018, there were 11 more Veterans who joined the VTD program.
+The VTD program screened 231 Veterans for program eligibility and provided active supervision to 14 Veterans in FY 2017.
+There were five total closures with three successful graduates after a roughly 13-18 month intensive program to address issues such as substance abuse, mental health, post-traumatic stress disorder, and traumatic brain injury.
+At the beginning of FY 2018, there were 10 Veteran participants with several Veterans under consideration for the program.

 In collaboration with the Community Services Board, the Diversion First program identifies and screens incarcerated individuals for mental health needs with the aim of diverting qualified individuals to treatment in lieu of incarceration while under intensive court supervision.
-During the first three quarters of FY 2018, 394 defendants were placed in the Diversion First program based on positive screen and/or were ordered to have a mental health evaluation and/or treatment.
-Of the 258 clients administered an advanced screening, 93 percent indicated a need for a more in-depth mental health evaluation.
-In the end, 255 defendants were formally referred for an in-depth mental health evaluation, 73 percent of whom were not already engaged in treatment.
+During the last half of FY 2017 and the first quarter of FY 2018, 342 defendants were placed in the Diversion First Program based on positive results from the initial simple mental health screen and ordered to have a full mental health evaluation and/or treatment.
+Of the 214 clients administered an advanced screening, 91 percent indicated a need for a more in-depth mental health evaluation.
+In the end, 178 defendants were formally referred for an in-depth mental health evaluation, 61 percent of whom were not already engaged in treatment.
+The number of intensive supervision participants is growing, in turn reducing the jail population, as clients are supervised in the community with access to treatment.